 Service name: COMErrorGetServiceId

 Syntax: COMServiceIdType COMErrorGetServiceId (void)

 Parameter (in): None.

 Parameter (out): None.

 Description: The service COMErrorGetServiceId (which may be implemented as a macro) returns the identifier of the OSEK COM service where the error occurred.

+Caveats: The service COMErrorGetServiceId shall only be called from COMErrorHook , otherwise the return value is undefined.

 Return value: Service Identifier.